LJI-Bioinformatics/TIRTL/README.md

 _backend_ (default="numpy") - backend for the pairing.
 Can be "numpy" for CPU, "cupy" for Nvidia GPU, or "mlx" for Apple Silicon GPU.

+_wij_thres_tshell_ (default=2) - threshold for the number of wells with both alpha and beta chains for T-SHELL method.
+Increasing this number will increase the stringency of the pairing, but may also decrease the number of pairs found.
+Recommended value for 96-well experiments is 3.

+_pval_thres_tshell_ (default=1e-10) - p-value threshold for the T-SHELL method.
+Recommended value for 96-well experiments is 1e-3.

 ### Output for pairing pipeline
 This will take TCRalpha and TCRbeta repertoires from the folder "data/" and pair them using the default parameters.
 The output will be saved in the working directory under _tmp_TIRTLoutput.tsv_ and also returned to R as _data.table_.